Imagine you wake up tomorrow and your home and country are no longer safe for you and your loved ones.

 The West Welcome Wagon is a not-for-profit incorporated organisation providing material aid donations and assistance to asylum seekers in the Australian community.

 Run by volunteers they identify the needs of local asylum seekers and respond to them.
-The most commonly requested items including children’s items (bassinets, cots, clothing, prams, blankets and nappies), warm clothing for adults, large household items (washing machines, beds, fridges, dining tables, drawers and rugs) and non-perishable food and toiletries.
+The most commonly requested items include children’s items (bassinets, cots, clothing, prams, blankets and nappies), warm clothing for adults, large household items (washing machines, beds, fridges, dining tables, drawers and rugs) and non-perishable food and toiletries.

 5. Support employment pathways